falkr/thesis-tips/pages/writing.md

 The background chapter summarizes all subjects that need introduction and are later used in the thesis.
 Often, one chapter simply called *Background* will do, with sub-sections for each subject that requires introduction.
 In some cases you may spread the background in two or even more chapters.
 You may then assign all of them to a part called *Part 1 – Background*, but there are no formal constrains.
 It is only important that a reader sees clearly what constitutes background material, and that background material is explained before you start describing your own work.

-Since you will often start your work by reading other’s work that constitutes background material, it is often a good idea to start early writing parts of this section early.
+Since you will often start your work by reading other’s work that constitutes background material, it is a good idea to start writing parts of this section early.
 Don’t be afraid of some of the material does not make it into the final version.
-It provided a good training for writing.
+It provides a good training for writing.

 ### The Main Part